Yuki-53/web_python/database.md

 - Performance
 - Сomplexity

-Conclusion
+**Conclusion**

-To me it looks like mysql is a good choice, it has scalability issues, but in this case it is better than others because of its simplicity, other solutions are too powerful or slow for this task
+To me it looks like MySQL is a good choice, it has scalability issues, but in this case it is better than others because of its simplicity, other solutions are too powerful or slow for this task